Localization of generalized Wannier bases implies Chern triviality in non-periodic insulators: Setting and fundamental concepts

+Notice that this argument relies on the fact that $P_\lambda$ is a spectral projection onto an isolated component of the spectrum, namely we are assuming that the Fermi energy lies always in a spectral gap.
+In the setting of random Schr\"odinger operator it is usually considered also the case of the Fermi energy lying in a region of mobility gap.
+In such a situation, even though the integral kernel of the Fermi projection is not exponentially localized, it might still be possible to construct special orthonormal basis that are localized in space, see for example \cite{GerminetKleinSchenker2007} and references therein. \end{example}

 \begin{example}[Deformed $d$-dimensional insulators: the Gubanov model] $\,$ A class of examples of non-periodic gapped quantum systems that admit an exponentially localized GWB is provided by a Schr\"odinger operator modeling the deformation of a periodic $d$-dimensional insulator.
 We recall the definition of this model, following \cite{DeMonvelNenciuNenciu1995}, where it is called \emph{quasi crystalline model of Gubanov}.
-The Hamiltonian $H_0$ describing the undeformed system, acting in $L^2(\R^d)$ for $d \leq 3$, is given by